tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/notes/final_projects.md

 Thus far, when students vote for five choices, we've never had a student who wasn't assigned to one of his/her choices.

+After assigning groups, we then give two mentors to each group (typically instructors, but occasionally TAs or local professionals).
+We also schedule the time of day for check-ins and stand-ups (see below) so that no mentor is double-booked for a particular time.

 ### The Schedule

+When laying out the calendar for the final projects, we mark the following dates:

+* Check-in: Monday of week 10
-* Monday, Thursday of week 10
+* Check-in: Thursday of week 10
+* Check-in: Monday of week 11
-* Monday, Thursday of week 11
+* Check-in: Thursday of week 11
-* Monday of week 12
+* Check-in: Monday of week 12
-* Feature freeze on Monday of week 12
+* Feature freeze: Monday of week 12 (midnight that night)
-* Code freeze on Wednesday of week 12
+* Code freeze: Wednesday of week 12 (midnight that night)
+* Rehearsals: Wed/Thurs of week 12
+* Demo Day: Thurs/Fri of week 12
+* Graduation: Friday of week 12

+Feature freeze means that students stop developing new features, and after that point, only fix bugs and work on design.
+Code freeze is what it sounds like.
+After that point, you should be working on your presentations, portfolios, and networking.
+Feature freeze and code freeze are strong recommendations, but not enforced.
+Students are adults, and can take their fates into their own hands if they choose.

 ### Mentoring

 ### Daily Stand-ups

 ### Check-ins

+### Trouble

 ### Demo Day